Last updated June 11, 2021

 Your Registered Agent must have a street address in North Dakota (PO Boxes are not allowed).

 Your Registered Agent in North Dakota must also be available during normal business hours (9am – 5pm) in case Service of Process arrives.
-Service of Process includes delivery of documents such as complaints, summons, and/or subpoenas.
+Service of Process for an LLC includes delivery of documents such as complaints, summons, and/or subpoenas.

 Who Can Be Your Registered Agent in North Dakota?